Introduction to Demat Account

 What is a Demat account?

-Full Form & Meaning of Demat Account: Full form of demat account is dematerialized account.
+Full-Form & Meaning of Demat Account: Full form of demat account is a dematerialized account.

 What are the Benefits of a Demat Account?

 Demat Account has made life a lot simpler bringing in paperless transactions avoiding all manual processes.
-There are many benefits to Dematerialization process
+Following are 4 benefits of a Demat account.

 2) Auto Update – Your Demat account details are automatically shared with third parties, you need not keep submitting your Demat account details everywhere you transact in shares, bonds or mutual funds